AngelKyriako/AngelKyriako.github.io/source/_posts/hexo-tutorial.md

 $ cd ..
 ```

-This allows easy updates, whenever the theme us updated by its author.
+This allows easy updates, whenever the theme is updated by its author.
 ```sh
 $ git submodule foreach git pull origin master
 ```